Grants for Artists

 (B) grant of up to $3,000 for emerging artists.

 Professional artists who are Deaf, have disabilities or who are living with mental illness may be eligible for additional support for access costs.
 Professional artists who identify in these groups should contact the Program Manager in advance of the application date for details.
 Eligible expenses are those which assist the artist in the completion of the project but will not be considered for capital costs or accessibility supports needed for day-to-day living.

 The Individual Artist grant program has two deadlines per year.

-The Professional Development Grant Program is designed to provide support to artists and arts administrators for activities that contribute to their professional development and enhance their careers in the arts.
-These activities may include: unique opportunities for short-term study (beyond basic training) in a formal or informal setting; attendance at events where the work of the applicant is to be presented or where the applicant is an invited speaker or resource person; or travel that is a component of such activities.
+The program’s objectives have not changed.
+Grants are intended to provide partial support to artists, arts administrators, or arts educators for activities that contribute to their professional development and enhance their careers in the arts.
+Such activities may include unique opportunities for short-term study (beyond basic training) in a formal or informal setting, mentorships or master classes.

 All grant recipients are required to submit a final report in order to close the file.
 Reporting is done using the GoSmart system, however applicants who received a grant prior to the start of the online application process should submit a hard-copy report.
 Please see the Final Report Guidelines page for the necessary info.